Table of Contents[Hide][Show]

 So why all the fuss?

-As Dr. Mark Hyman says in this blog post, there is a big problem with nutrition research.
+As Dr. Mark Hyman says in this blog post and this podcast interview, there is a big problem with nutrition research.
 Studies that examine the effects of diets (like vegan or paleo) don’t necessarily use a control group with a healthy diet.
 Dr. Hyman explains: “Comparing a vegan diet of chips and Coke, bagels and pasta to a paleo diet of healthy veggies and grass fed meat won’t be very helpful, nor would comparing a paleo diet of feedlot meat, bologna and no fresh veggies to a whole foods, low glycemic vegan diet.”

 Unfortunately, this is exactly what happens in many cases.